Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 - Lines: same as the previous plot.

-- General Shape: it also features a high spike initially, followed by a decline, with a somewhat smoother or narrower range than the App after the first few seconds.
+General Shape: it also features a high spike initially, followed by a decline, however this happens later than with the native app.
+Especially the startup phase and the searching phase in the webbrowser uses a lot more energy compared to the native app.
 In this graph we can also divide it into different sections.
 The first section from 0 to ~5s, the peak reaches almost 18W again, for the same reasons (startup) as with the native app.
-The second section from ~5-20s, the max line can reach 10-12W, while the min line dips around 3-4W.
-The mean line stabilizes at around 6-7W, this section could be seen as mid-range fluctuations during navigation of the interface.
+The second section from ~5-20s, during the searching for the movie, is also way more power intensive compare to the native app.
 The last section from ~20 seconds onwards, there is a mild downward trend while playing the movie.
-The mean goes from ~8W at the start of playback down to around ~6W at the end, but being otherwise stable without peaks.
-Difference between the App and the Browser energy consumption: they both have similar behavior but the Browser may have fewer extreme downward dips than the App, this could indicate a steadier baseline overhead.
-On the other hand, it sometimes exhibits short bursts of activity that keep the max line slightly elevated.
+The mean goes from ~9-11W at the start of playback down to around ~3-5W at the end depending on the codec.

 Energy Consumption Distribution (Violin + Box Plot)